-Section 871(m) of the U.S. Tax Code requires withholding (up to 30%, depending on whether a treaty applies) on certain financial instruments (such as, e.g. the Product) to the extent that the payments or deemed payments on the financial instruments are contingent upon or determined by reference to U.S.-source dividends.
-Under U.S. Treasury Department regulations, certain payments or deemed payments to non-U.S. Holders with respect to certain equity-linked instruments that reference U.S. stocks may be treated as dividend equivalents that are subject to U.S. withholding tax at a rate of 30% (or lower treaty rate).
-Under these regulations, withholding may be required even in the absence of any actual dividend-related payment or adjustment made pursuant to the terms of the instrument.
-Products issued on or after January 1, 2017 would be subject to these regulations and, therefore, payments with respect to such financial instruments could be subject to withholding under Section 871(m).
-Moreover, it is possible that such withholding tax could apply to the Products under these rules if, for example, the non-U.S. Holder enters into certain subsequent transactions in respect of the underlyings.
+Section 871(m) of the US Tax Code requires withholding (up to 30%, depending on whether a treaty applies) on certain financial instruments to the extent that the payments or deemed payments on the financial instruments are contingent upon or determined by reference to U.S.-source dividends.
+Under proposed U.S. Treasury Department regulations (if finalized in their current form), certain payments or deemed payments with respect to certain equity-linked instruments ("specified ELIs") that reference U.S. stocks may be treated as dividend equivalents ("dividend equivalents") that are subject to U.S. withholding tax at a rate of 30% (or lower treaty rate).
+Under these proposed regulations, withholding may be required even in the absence of any actual dividend-related payment or adjustment made pursuant to the terms of the instrument.
+If adopted in their current form, the proposed regulations may impose a withholding tax on payments or deemed payments made on securities on or after January 1, 2016 that are treated as dividend equivalents for securities acquired on or after March 5, 2014.
+However, under a recent IRS Notice the IRS announced that it and the Treasury Department intend that final Treasury regulations will provide that "specified ELIs" will exclude equity-linked instruments such as securities issued prior to 90 days after the date such final Treasury regulations are published.
+Accordingly, we generally expect that non-US holders of securities should not be subject to tax under Section 871(m).
+However, it is possible that such withholding tax could apply to securities under these proposed rules if, for example, the Non-U.S. Holder enters into certain subsequent transactions in respect of the Underlying References.
 If withholding is required, the Issuer (or the applicable paying agent) would be entitled to withhold such taxes without being required to pay any additional amounts with respect to amounts so withheld

-Non-U.S. Holders should consult with their tax advisors regarding the application of Section 871(m) of the U.S. Tax Code and the regulations thereunder in respect of their acquisition and ownership of the Products .
+Non-U.S. Holders should consult with their tax advisors regarding the application of Section 871(m) of the US Tax Code and the regulations thereunder in respect of their acquisition and ownership of securities.